apache/drill/_docs/log-and-debug/001-log-and-debug-introduction.md

 * drill.log

 Drill also provides a special file, drillbit_queries.json, on each Drill node.
 This log provides the QueryID and profile for every query run on a Drillbit.
 The Profile view in the Drill Web UI lists the last one-hundred queries that Drill ran.
 To see information for queries beyond the last one-hundred, you can view the drillbit_queries.json file on each Drill node.

+Drill also provides [audit logging]({{site.baseurl}}/docs/query-audit-logging/) of queries executed by various drillbits in the cluster.